Alison Peacock

-Dame Alison Margaret Peacock, (née Mann; born 17 October 1959) is a British educator, public speaker, writer and best known originator of the Learning Without Limits approach to education.
-She is the Chief Executive of the Chartered College of Teaching as well as a trustee of Teach First and a columnist for The Times Educational Supplement.
+Dame Alison Margaret Peacock, (née Mann; born 17 October 1959) is a British educator and writer, known for the Learning Without Limits approach to education.
+She has been chief executive of the Chartered College of Teaching since 2017, and has also been a trustee of Teach First and a columnist for The Times Educational Supplement.

 Early life and education

 Alison Margaret Mann was born in 1959 in London to Leslie and Patricia Mann, and educated at Oakthorpe and Hunsdon primary schools.
 She attended Hadham Hall School and the University of London, earning a BA degree in 1981.
 She attended the University of Warwick where she gained a PGCE in primary education in 1982.
 In 1996 she was awarded a MEd from Queens' College, Cambridge.

 Teaching career

 She started her teaching career in secondary schools, then worked in Hertfordshire Teachers' Centres before moving into primary school education where she remained until the start of 2017.
 Her first teaching post was at Passmores Comprehensive, Harlow, Essex in 1992, which some years later featured in a fly-on-the-wall documentary, Educating Essex, for Channel 4.

 She taught in one other secondary school, two Teachers' Centres and three primary schools before her last teaching appointment.
 In 2003 she was appointed Headteacher of The Wroxham School, Potters Bar, Hertfordshire, a single form primary school in 'special measures'.
 The school emerged from 'special measures' ten months later and within two and a half years was rated as 'outstanding' by Ofsted.
 Subsequently, when re-inspected in both 2009 and 2013 it was judged to be 'outstanding' in all categories.

 In 2012, The Wroxham Foundation was established.
 The school generated international interest in its "Learning without Limits" inclusive, creative approach to school improvement and has hosted delegations from around the world.
 The school annually accepts students, as part of their teacher training, from Appalachian State University (USA) and Paderborn University (Germany).